Japanese Symbolic Animals and their Meanings

 Raccoon Dog – ‘Tanuki’

-A subspecies of the Asian Raccoon Dog, this animal has had significance in Japanese Folklore since ancient times.
+A subspecies of the Asian raccoon dog, and as a Japanese folklore animal, this animal has had a significance since ancient times.
 The raccoon dog is known to be mischievous and jolly, as well as a master of disguise with traits that are thought to bring good fortune.
-It’s a common traditional Japanese animal seen in Japanese art.
+Tanuki is also regarded as a Japanese art animal, appearing in many different forms of modern and traditional art.

 Lions – ‘Komainu’